kcaybasi/kcaybasi/README.md

-To the awesome person who visiting this page,
+To the awesome person who visits this page,

 I’m Kadir Furkan Çaybaşı.
-Unity Developer over 3 years who is a Mechanical Engineer decided that working on games more fun than working on aircrafts!
+Unity Developer over 3 years who is a Mechanical Engineer decided that working on games more fun than working on aircraft!
 I develop mobile games in hyper-casual and hybrid-casual genres.
-Also, I develop myself :) In the road, I learned SOLID principles, design patterns, performance optimization, asynchronous programming and more stuff about C#.
-I am looking forward to learn more and become a great developer.
+Also, I develop myself :) On the road, I learned SOLID principles, design patterns, performance optimization, asynchronous programming, and more stuff about C#.
+I’m looking forward to learning more and becoming a great developer.

-Discover some games I made from https://chipmunk.games and to reach me about anything (prefably with good job offers) here is my e-mail k.furkancaybasi@gmail.com
+Discover some games I made from https://chipmunk.games and to reach me about anything (preferably with good job offers) here is my e-mail k.furkancaybasi@gmail.com

 Have a great day!

 <!---
 kcaybasi/kcaybasi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.